 The TECNIS® Monofocal IOL is a high-quality engineered intraocular lens used for lens replacement in cataract surgery.
 The Monofocal lens is safe and efficient while simultaneously providing optical excellence.
 The lens provides maximized functionality, implementing sharper overall vision.

-The TECNIS® Monofocal lens is built to last, and with reputable low-light performance, it improves vision function in all circumstances.
-This enhances patient safety, providing peace of mind while driving, exercising, and traveling.
+The TECNIS® Monofocal lens is built to last, and with reputable low-light performance, it improves visual function in all circumstances.
+This enhances patient safety, providing peace of mind while driving, exercising, and travelling.
 After cataract surgery, your vision is the one thing you take with you – make it count.